-- · for the purpose of Donau Soja certification, and - according to the testing requirements laid down in the Donau Soja Guidelines are described below.
+- for the purpose of Donau Soja certification, and - according to the testing requirements laid down in the Donau Soja Guidelines are described below.

-Test results for companies to be certified will only be recognised if the requirements described here are met by the laboratories.
-In this respect, the Donau Soja Standard is based on the current specifications laid down by the German Association for Food without Genetic Engineering (Verband Lebensmittel ohne Gentechnik e.V., or VLOG for short) in its guide "Guideline for Laboratories and GMO Testing - Binding Requirements" as well as by the Austrian Platform for GMO-Free Food Products (Arbeitsgemeinschaft für Gentechnik-frei erzeugte Lebensmittel, or ARGE Gentechnik-frei for short) in its guide "Empfehlungen zu GVO-Analysen gemäß Codex-Richtlinie zur Definition der Gentechnikfreien Produktion" (Recommendations for GMO testing according to the Guideline on the Definition of "GMO-Free Production" in the Austrian Food Codex, 4th edition; not yet available in English)2.
+Test results for companies to be certified will only be recognised if the requirements described

+Analysen gemäß Codex-Richtlinie zur Definition der Gentechnikfreien Produktion" (Recommendations for GMO testing according to the Guideline on the Definition of "GMO-Free

+Production" in the Austrian Food Codex, 4th edition; not yet available in English)2.